How Much Do Coders Make? (Salary and Earning Potential)

-Computer programmers, or coders, use computer languages to create programs across many different technological platforms.
+Computer programmers, often simply referred to as coders, use computer languages to create programs across technological platforms.
 Working as a coder can be a lucrative and fulfilling career once you've gained experience in the field.
-You can continue to increase your earning potential as you gain expertise in a particular specialization.
+You can continue to increase your earning potential as a coder, too, as you gain expertise in a particular specialization.

 How much do coders make?

 The national average salary for a computer programmer or coder is $73,059